uwetom/media-production-worksheets/wk18-VR-Interactions/README.md

 ![Basic scene](images/basicscene.jpg)

 - Save it back into the Scene folder and name it "Interactions".
-- Press the play button to make sure your scene plays in the simulator and you can move around.
+- Play the scene plays in the simulator to test it works.

 ## 1. Teleportation

-Teleportation is turned on by default on our XR rig, It allows users to move around the scene more comfortably then using continuous movement provided by the left thumb stick.
+Teleportation is turned on by default on our XR rig, It allows users to move around the scene more comfortably then using continuous movement.

-It also allow you to have more control over where the user can go in your scene.

-### Area
+### Teleportation Area

 - Select the plane and look at the inspector.

 You should see it has a **Teleportation Area** component.
 This allows the player to teleport anywhere on this surface.

 - Create a new plane and place it next to the existing one.
-- Give it a new material, you can find some in **Assets\VRTemplateAssets\Materials\Environment**
+- Give it a new material, you can find some in **Assets\VRTemplateAssets\Materials\Environment**.

-- Scale it down to 1
+- Scale it down to 1.
--
 - Add a **teleportation Area** component to it.

-- Change the **Interaction Layer Mask** to **Teleport**
+- Change the **Interaction Layer Mask** to **Teleport**.

 ![Locomotion System](images/teleportation_area.jpg)

 - Test it out in the simulator, try to teleport from one plane to the other.

+> [!TIP]
-Remember In the simulator, you need to press tab to select the controllers, then press the **i** key to simulate pressing up on the thumb stick and producing a teleport beam.
+> In the simulator, you need to press tab to select the controllers, then press the **i** key to simulate pressing up on the right thumb stick and producing a teleport beam.

 ## 2. Simple Interactable